jayqi/civic-data-tutorials/overview-of-data-analysis-tools/overview-of-data-analysis-tools.md

 - Need to maintain this dataset over time and integrity is important
 - Are going to be reading and writing data frequently because it's supporting an application

+### Data storage tips

+- Be organized.
+Once you start accumulating data, it can get bad quickly.
+- Choose a format that's easiest and most appropriate for  your application.
+- Consider if your schema will evolve, and plan ahead so that it's not painful to migrate.

 ---

 ## 4. Best practices